-Going to the country is rewarding.
+Going to the countryside is rewarding.
 I find it an outlet to let go of my busy days in the classroom.
 Our small farm in the countryside makes me really breathe in genuine relaxation.
 For me, traveling to the countryside is having a glimpse of nature in its purest form.

-9. Avoid a Potential Backstabber in the Workplace
+9. Avoid Potential Backstabbers in the Workplace

-Being aware of the presence of backstabbers in the workplace should neither make as inferior nor lose our balance.
-Just be yourself, stay smart, and confident.
+Being aware of the presence of backstabbers in the workplace should neither make us inferior nor lose our balance.
+Just be yourself, stay smart, and be confident.
 Never let these people butcher your worth as a person and as a teacher.
 Remember, a colleague can’t defeat your confidence and make you appear inferior if you won’t let him/her.

 Our job as teachers is very demanding.
-Certainly, at some point in our career, we fall prey to teacher burnout.
+Certainly, at some point in our careers, we fall prey to teacher burnout.
 However, we should never cease to promote high-quality learning for our students.
 No matter how overwhelming situations can become, we should not forget that our learners deserve our great efficiency as teachers.

 Stress should not prevent us from going the extra mile for our class.
 If you are a teacher like me, then maybe we can share simple ways of not getting burnt out!
 Let’s help one another to prevent it.
 Let’s be vibrant!